charlieargue/pan-code-samples/README.md

 ## 👾 Sample Cheatsheet

-- Team 💙 this [MBP "Setup Cheatsheet"](other/mbp-setup-cheatsheet.md) I made for improved DX and productivity
+- Team 💙-ed this [MBP "Setup Cheatsheet"](other/mbp-setup-cheatsheet.md) I made for improved DX and productivity